spa5k/quick-scraper/README.md

 </p>
 ```

-In this case, if you want to select the text `abcd`, it won't work ootb as there are some limitiations in the way jquery does it directly, to handle such cases, use the raw output object and then apply the logic in there.
+In this case, if you want to select the text `abcd`, it won't work ootb as there are some limitiations in the way jquery does it directly, to handle such cases, use the raw output text, send it to cheerio or other HTML parsers, and then apply the logic in there.

 ## Installation